A CANBERRA BOY GETS ARRESTED

 A criminal is defined as a person who commits a crime.
 The definition, as such, includes people who commit crimes but are not charged or convicted for such crimes.

-Later on all charges against all protesters were dropped because of a legal technicality, although not before Brownie and I had seen a solicitor and made contact with the other witness, (who I got to know and still see occasionally)
+Later on all charges against all protesters were dropped because of a legal technicality, although not before Brownie and I had seen a solicitor and made contact with the other witness, (who I got to know and still see occasionally).

 My guess is that the real reason the charges were dropped was not one of a legal nature.
 I believe it highly likely that the whole thing was politically embarrassing for the government and that once the tour was over they thought it best to say as little as possible about it in the hope that it would all be forgotten.
 I also believe that a large number of coppers would have been exposed for charging people for offences they did not commit.